Case study

 What it takes to make a generative answer about UK tax trustworthy enough that a citizen could act on it.

 A case study in product judgment for grounded AI in a regulated domain.
 Why refusal has to be a designed surface, why a citation has to reach down to the individual claim, and where a machine judge stops being enough and a human has to take over.
 Built and evaluated end to end over the full HMRC Employment Income Manual.
-The hard problems turned out to be product problems, not retrieval problems.
+The hard problems turned out to be product problems, not model problems.

 Themes AI product · Grounded generation · Evaluation · Regulated domains · Trust and safety